DahliaBloomstone/DahliaBloomstone.github.io/_posts/2020-09-23-helpful_rails_notes.markdown

 	    t.integer "art_project_id"
 			 t.index ["art_plan_id"], name: "index_art_schedules_on_art_plan_id"

-	**Think of foreign keys**!
+	**Think of foreign keys**:
 	Columns that refer to the primary key of another table.
 Comprised of the name of the model you are referencing and id.
 Accessible through instance methods like ArtPlan.find(@art_plan.art_plan_id) would mean you could find an art plans with that active record query. by their id.
 Foreign keys correspond to the belongs to, has many, has many through relationships